loayalsaid1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c: print 10 lines of numbers from 0 to 14
 5-more_numbers.c: print 10 lines of numbers from 0 to 14

+6-pirnt_line.c: print line with teh length of n 6-pirnt_line.c: print line with teh length of n